Forricide/still-feel-alive/Chapter 5.md

 The girl stares out the window.

 It's beautiful outside.
 Her vantage point is poorer than the girl's, sitting across the room on a small chair, but she can still see the spring light illuminating a city outside.
 The buildings here are vibrant; it's not even the late afternoon, and yet it already has a distinct 'night life' aura.
+A soft, consistent rumbling emanates through the floor.
+It's soothing.

 "It's beautiful outside," she says, voice a little flat.